I’m Peter Bremner. I’m a respiratory physician and I’ve been part of the Advisory Board for about 10 years.

 How is asthma treated?
 What is the difference between a preventer and reliever inhaler?

-So with the treatment of asthma we have 2 groups of drugs – we have preventers and we have relievers.
+So with the treatment of asthma we have two groups of drugs – we have preventers and we have relievers.
 They’re very different and it’s important that patients understand the difference between the two.

 The most important asthma medication is the preventer, and that is a class of drug that reduces the inflammation.
 You’ll recall that the predominant driver of the narrowing of the bronchial tubes that causes asthma symptoms is inflammation.
 So we can manage that inflammation with anti-inflammatory drugs.
 The anti-inflammatory drugs generally come in puffers, and you inhale those into the lungs where they’re directly deposited on the areas of inflammation and that leads to reduced swelling.

 The second group of drugs that we use in the management of asthma are relievers.
-There are a wide range of relievers, as there are with preventers, and so relievers have a completely different mechanism of action.
+There are a wide range of relievers, as there are with preventers, and relievers have a completely different mechanism of action.
 With relievers we inhale into the lungs, onto the bronchial tubes, and they reduce the constriction or the narrowing caused by smooth muscle or muscle constriction.
 That muscle constriction which narrows the bronchial tubes is caused by the inflammation.
 So the dilator drugs or the relievers, as we call them, reduce the effect of the constriction.

 What are the common myths associated with asthma and asthma treatments?